Large-scale density and velocity field reconstructions with neural networks: Results

 In the bottom left panel of \cref{fig:2LPT_density_statistics} we plot the PDFs of the true and reconstructed densities, computed from the test set.
 The skewed true PDF (black solid) demonstrates the significant non-Gaussianity of the 2LPT density field.
 The PDF of the \Ae\ reconstruction (green) displays a good qualitative agreement, with the largest difference being the low-density cutoff at $\sim 0.3$ already seen in the field slices and the scatter plot.
 In contrast, the WF (amber) yields a more symmetric PDF, which extends to much lower densities than the true PDF, and peaks closer to the mean density than both the true and \Ae\ PDFs.
 This is confirmed by the lower skewness value of the WF-reconstructed density, given in \cref{tab:density_statistics}, compared to the very similar high skewness values found for the true and \Ae-reconstructed densities.
 The reconstructed PDFs are less sensitive to the presence of RSD than the MSE, as the difference between the reconstructed PDFs with or without RSDs is negligible.

 The bottom right panel in \cref{fig:2LPT_density_statistics} plots the power spectra of the true, reconstructed and observed density fields (solid lines), computed from the test set.
 As for the scatter plot, we only show the case with RSD.
 At small wavenumbers (large scales) $k \lesssim 0.15 \, \hmpcinv$, the true and reconstructed spectra closely agree, whereas the observed spectrum is boosted by the RSD \citep{kaiser_clustering_1987}.
 At larger wavenumbers both reconstructed spectra drop below the true $P(k)$, with the \Ae\ being closer to the true spectrum than the WF.
 At these wavenumbers, the observed power spectrum approaches a constant value corresponding to the noise level.

 We additionally plot the power spectra of the residuals between the true and reconstructed density fields (dashed lines).

-The residual spectra confirm the agreement with the \Ae\ and WF on small $k$.
-Over noise dominated scales (large $k$), they approach the true $P(k)$.
+The residual spectra confirm the agreement with the \Ae\ and WF on small $k$. {On noise-dominated} scales (large $k$), they approach the true $P(k)$.
 On intermediate scales, the residual $P(k)$ of the \Ae\ falls below the WF.

+Altogether, the visual inspection as well as the statistical properties of the \Ae-reconstructed density fields agree with the expected characteristics of the mean posterior estimator.